Smartling/SmartlingHelp/_articles/translating-your-indesign-files.md

 (Image placeholder)

 Fonts listed above are available from Adobe InDesign, organized by languages, after Roman languages, in the order: (1) Japanese, (2) Traditional Chinese, (3) Simplified Chinese, (4) Korean

+##### Turning off “Track Changes”

+Before you export your InDesign file to IDML, please check that the Track Changes feature is turned OFF in InDesign.
+If the feature is on and the IDML file is uploaded to Smartling Dashboard, it will cause segmentation issues:

+(Image placeholder) - Segmentation with Track Changes turned ON

+(Image placeholder) - Segmentation with Track Changes turned OFF

+To turn Track Changes off, go to Type &gt; Track Changes &gt; Disable tracking in all stories.
+If Track Changes is currently active, Make sure to click the Accept All Changes option to finalize the InDesign file, before turning the feature off. &nbsp;

+(image placeholder)&nbsp;

+##### Reduce the size of your INDD/IDML file

+If very rare cases, you might find that your file size is larger than the size authorized for upload by Smartling.
+In that case, you will need to downsize both the INDD and IDML file:

+(image placeholder)

+Go to Preferences &gt; Display Performance and &nbsp;set the Default View, as well as the Adjust View settings to Fast

+(image placeholder)

+Then go to File Handling and uncheck Always Save Preview Images with Documents.

+Once you’ve changed the Preferences Settings, save the INDD file and export it as an IDML.
+If you re-open the IDML file, you’ll notice that images are displayed as grey boxes, reducing the IDML file size by as much as 95%.

+To see the thumbnail images again, go back to preferences and revert both your Display Performance and File Handling settings.